top of page

 Because first impressions matter.

-Woman writes in a notebook with a laptop and coffee
+Screenwriter writes a TV pilot script in a notebook with a laptop and coffee

 The first scenes of your pilot need to capture the reader’s attention, because you never know how far a busy Hollywood exec (or their assistant) will read before losing interest.
 You need to introduce your characters and story, show off your writing skills, and give the reader something they haven’t seen before — it’s a lot of pressure!